 Northern White Cedar is a native evergreen that is broadly pyramidal with a narrowing crown reaching 40 to 50 feet.
-Branches are horizontal and extend to the ground and there are frequently two or more secondary trunks.
+Branches are horizontal and extend to the ground except on old trees where lower branches will usually be shed.
+There are frequently two or more secondary trunks.
+The largest known (2018) White Cedar in Minnesota (in Koochiching County) is 74 feet high, 40 foot crown spread, 186 inches in circumference rating 278 points.
+The largest known in the United States is in Virginia, scoring 312 points - 120 feet high, 38 foot crown spread and 182 inches in circumference - height does it.

 Bark is reddish-brown changing to grayish-brown with age and with fissures and with shedding connected ridges on older trunks.